twilson63/permaweb-cookbook/docs/src/concepts/tags.md

 ## What are Transaction Tags?

-Transaction tags are key-value pairs, where the key is a string of up to 32 characters and the value is a string of up to 512 characters.
+Transaction tags are key-value pairs, where the combination of base64 keys and values must be less than the maxium of 2048 bytes for a layer 1 transaction and less than a maxiumu of 4096 for a layer 2 data-item.
 Some common examples of transaction tags include:

 * `Content-Type`: Used to specify the MIME type of content for render on the permaweb.
 * `Title`: Used to give a name or brief description of the content stored in the transaction.